FuelLabs/fuels-ts/apps/docs/src/guide/predicates/methods.md

 # Interacting With Predicates

 The `Predicate` class extends the [`Account`](https://docs.fuel.network/docs/fuels-ts/account/) class, and therefore it inherits all of it's methods.
-Therefore, there are multiple ways to interact with predicates, but broadly speaking there are 3 general use cases that would be of interest to a user.We cna think of them in terms of `Checking Balances`, `Transactions` and `Transfers`
+Therefore, there are multiple ways to interact with predicates, but broadly speaking there are 3 general use cases that would be of interest to a user.
+We can think of them in terms of `Checking Balances`, `Transactions` and `Transfers`

 ## Checking Balances